MYiR-Dev/meta-myir-ota/README.md

 ### Launch the OTA
 Since rauc-1.7, rauc-hawkbit service is automatically loaded on boot by systemd, so the command `rauc-hawkbit-client -c /etc/rauc-hawkbit/config.cfg` is already started on boot.

-Here are the most important logs that can be observed with `journalctl -f | rauc-hawkbit-client` command:
+Here are the most important logs that can be observed with `journalctl -f` command:
 ```
 INFO     Deployment found for this target
 INFO     Starting bundle download